kemapak/blog/README.md

 Things I think and share that no one reads or cares

-Things I complain and bear that no agrees or share
+Things I do complain that no agrees or shares

-But I do care and want to share both my mistakes and my flare.
+I think good code and architecture do matters so share both my mistakes and my flare.

-Kem
+Kem ;)